Ph1975/keba_dashboard/README.md

 Simple yet efficient Dashboard to get insights in KEBA Wallbox Charging Sessions.

 There are for sure better ways to do this, this is just a test use case.
 You can view and store your last charging sessions, see ongoing chargings, change current during and ongoing session or even stop it.
-As i am still waiting for my car to be delivere, the last to features are not testet.
+As i am still waiting for my car to be delivered, the last two features are not tested.
-It simply stores the data in some json files, without security etc.
+Notice: data is just stored in some json files, without security etc.

 I´d someday love to update this to use websockets to get a better update mechanism than polling.
 Interested? ;)